csvpath/csvpath/csvpath/matching/functions/above.md

 - Date
 - String

+Keep in mind two important considerations:
+- A number compared with a stringified number is a viable comparison, no different than a number and a number.
+The conversion is the same as in the underlying Python.
+- These functions answer a question: _is this thing before or after this other thing?_ The answer to: _is None after 1048?_ is _no, it is not_.
+The result of comparing `None` or `nan` to a regular `int`, `float`, `date`, or `string` is `False`.
+The functions believe the question is valid and the answer is `False` because there is no ordinal relationship between the two things being compared.

-There are no differences between the aliases.
+There are no differences between each function's three aliases.
 The reason to have them is just to suit the use case.
 For instance, in comparing two numbers `lt()` and `gt()` may feel more right; whereas, in finding a point in time between two dates `before()` and `after()` may feel like a better fit.

 ## Examples